geon0325/covid_segmentation/README.md

 9. Forecasting with SIR (single segmentation)
 10. Fitting with SIR (incrementatl segmentation)
 ```
+* For LLD and NLLD models, the default latent value (k) is set to 2.
+You can set k at line 21 in [nlds.py](https://github.com/geonlee0325/covid_segmentation/blob/main/code/nlds.py).

 ## Contact Information
 If you have any questions, please contact [Geon Lee](https://geonlee0325.github.io/).